Understanding Elavil (Amitriptyline)

 - OR -

-When someone that is addicted to Elavil attempts to stop taking it or reduce doses, he or she will start to experience withdrawal symptoms.
+When those addicted to Elavil attempt to stop taking it or reduce doses, they will start to experience withdrawal symptoms.
 The severity of withdrawal is dependent on a variety of factors such as the time span over which the drug was taken, the dosage, and the physiology of the individual taking Elavil.